tbates/tbates.github.io/_posts/2000-11-30-base-First-steps.markdown

 ### Building on what you already know

 In `lm`, model 1 would be `mpg ~ disp + wt`.
-Model 2 would be `mpg ~ disp`
+Model 2 would be `mpg ~ disp` and you might compare them with `anova(m1, m2)`

-[Sewall Wright](https://en.wikipedia.org/wiki/Sewall_Wright) invented SEM to allow us to think in explicit graphs.
-So, here's what that language implies: in the figure "A model of Miles/gallon"
+[Sewall Wright](https://en.wikipedia.org/wiki/Sewall_Wright) invented SEM to allow us to think in explicit graphs specifying the model with both complete mathematical precision and easy graphical intuition.
+In Wright's terms, the model we are describing is shown in the figure below as "A model of Miles/gallon"

 <figure>
   <img src="{{site.url}}/media/1_make_a_model/mpg_1a_theory.png" alt="model of mpg" width="292"/>